tom0827/clash-bot/README.md

 - `/cwl-scores` - Get most recent Clan War League scores
 - `/donation-scores` - Get donation scores for this current season
 - `/raid-scores` - Get raid scores for most recent Clan Capital raid
+- `/war-scores` - Get scores for the current regular war
+- `/leaderboard` - Get combined leaderboard summing all category scores for this month
+- `/war-history` - Get historical war data for the clan
+- `/update-scores` - Update and save all clan scores to files
 - `/help` - Show help information and commands

 ## 🎮 Usage Examples